unit-io/unitdb/README.md

 - All DB methods are safe for concurrent use by multiple goroutines.

 # Planned
 - Memory buffer optimization to achive hyper scale writes & reads.
-Memory dump to archive files to offload buffers and free memory
-- End to end lifecycle management of message entry, to better inform client about entry state (using system topic) such as entry is in commited state, error state or expired state etc..
 - Add system topics (read only topics) to notify clients.
-For example topic -> "system/errors" to send realtime detailed error messages to client or notify if error has recoverd
+For example topic -> "system/errors" to send realtime detailed error messages to client or notify when an error has recoverd
 - Documentation - document the technical atchitecture, design principals and advanced usage guides such as optimum configuration guideline to acive maximum throughput for hyper scale writes/reads operations (without bloting memory buffers).

 ## Quick Start